 A very detailed schedule is here.

-Food: Sunday only, at noon, there will be Chinese food available for sale on site.
+Food: Sunday only, at noon, there will be BBQ available from CD's Smoke Pit for sale on site.

 Toilets: There will be a wheelchair accessible "Porta-Potty" with waterless hand washing facilities available Wednesday evening through the following Monday.